 So I just got back from the Spartan obstacle race in Colorado Springs.
-I volunteered for a couple days before the race to be able to participate in it for free.
+I volunteered for a couple of days before the race to be able to participate in it for free.
 I did the sprint which has 5 miles and something like 20+ obstacles spread throughout it.

-And it was awesome.
+And it was outstanding.

 I love them for a few reasons.
 Most notably: